AskitEndo/DSA-Excercise/README.md

 - Added [NQueen_I.cpp](https://github.com/AskitEndo/DSA-Excercise/blob/main/Codes/Day%2056/NQueen_I.cpp): given N genrate all possible configurations of N queens in N\*N chess board such that no two queens can attack each other.[Link to Question❓](https://leetcode.com/problems/n-queens/)

+- Added [NQueen_II_Better.cpp](https://github.com/AskitEndo/DSA-Excercise/blob/main/Codes/Day%2056/NQueen_II_Better.cpp): given N count all possible configurations of N queens in N\*N chess board such that no two queens can attack each other.[Link to Question❓](https://leetcode.com/problems/n-queens-ii/)

+- Added [NQueen_II_Optimal.cpp](https://github.com/AskitEndo/DSA-Excercise/blob/main/Codes/Day%2056/NQueen_II_Optimal.cpp): given N count all possible configurations of N queens in N\*N chess board such that no two queens can attack each other.[Link to Question❓](https://leetcode.com/problems/n-queens-ii/)

 ---

 ### **Day 55: Sep 25, 2025**